aragon/docs/src/court/README.md

     - Ensure that the appeal confirmation collateral factor is greater than zero
     - Ensure that the minimum guardians active balance is greater than zero
 - **State transitions:**
-    - Update current Protocol term if needed
+    - Update current Court term if needed
-    - Create a new Protocol configuration object
+    - Create a new Court configuration object
     - Create a new future term object for the new configuration

 #### Delay start time

-- **Actor:** External entity in charge of maintaining the protocol configuration (config governor)
+- **Actor:** External entity in charge of maintaining the Court configuration (config governor)
 - **Inputs:**
-    - **New first-term start time:** New timestamp in seconds when the Protocol will start
+    - **New first-term start time:** New timestamp in seconds when the Court will start
 - **Authentication:** Allowed only to the config governor
 - **Pre-flight checks:**
-    - Ensure that the Protocol has not started yet
+    - Ensure that the Court has not started yet
     - Ensure that the new proposed start time is in the future
 - **State transitions:**
-    - Update the protocol first term start time
+    - Update the Court first term start time

 #### Heartbeat

-- **Actor:** Any entity incentivized to keep to Protocol term updated
+- **Actor:** Any entity incentivized to keep to Court term updated
 - **Inputs:**
-    - **Max allowed transitions:** Maximum number of transitions allowed, it can be set to zero to denote all the required transitions to update the Protocol to the current term
+    - **Max allowed transitions:** Maximum number of transitions allowed, it can be set to zero to denote all the required transitions to update the Court to the current term
 - **Authentication:** Open
 - **Pre-flight checks:**
     - Ensure that the number of terms to be updated is greater than zero
 - **State transitions:**
-    - Update the Protocol term
+    - Update the Court term
     - Create a new term object for each transitioned new term

 #### Ensure current term

-- **Actor:** Any entity incentivized to keep to Protocol term updated
+- **Actor:** Any entity incentivized to keep to Court term updated
 - **Inputs:** None
 - **Authentication:** Open
 - **Pre-flight checks:**
-    - Ensure that the required number of transitions to update the Protocol term is not huge
+    - Ensure that the required number of transitions to update the Court term is not huge
 - **State transitions:**
-    - If necessary, update the Protocol term and create a new term object for each transitioned new term
+    - If necessary, update the Court term and create a new term object for each transitioned new term

 #### Ensure current term randomness